philippewanuty/EnglishStudy/Music/Touch the Heaven.md

 All I want is to live within Your love
--tudo que eu quero È viver dentro do seu amor
+-tudo que eu quero –∂ viver dentro do seu amor

 Be undone by who You are
--ser desfeito por quem vocÍ È
+-ser desfeito por quem voc–ñ –∂

 My desire is to know You deeper
--Meu desejo È te conhecer profundamente
+-Meu desejo –∂ te conhecer profundamente

 Lord I will open up again
 -Senhor eu vou me abrir de novo